 The project was implemented as part of the program for the development of electronic engineering in Russia until 2030.
 The key consumers of the products will be domestic enterprises, including JSC "Mikron", JSC "OKB Planeta" and others.

-ECTC specializes in scaling up scientific developments and import substitution.
-The launch of hydrogen bromide production is part of the center's broader program to create a domestic line of ultra-pure chemistry for high-tech industries.
+The ECTC specializes in scaling up scientific developments and import substitution.
+The launch of hydrogen bromide production is part of a broader program of the center to create a domestic line of ultra-pure chemistry for high-tech industries.

 Read more materials on the topic: